RegainFlow/vending-analytics/CONTRIBUTING.md

-# Contributing to Subcontractor Risk & Opportunity Scorecard
+# Contributing to Supplier Risk Assessment & Performance Dashboard

-Welcome to the **Subcontractor Risk & Opportunity Scorecard** project!
+Welcome to the **Supplier Risk Assessment & Performance Dashboard** project!
 This document provides a comprehensive overview of the project architecture, development guidelines, and contribution workflow to help you scale and contribute effectively.

 ---